The Spanish alphabet used to have 30 letters:

 It’s interesting with my kid being in a Spanish immersion school, because I think many school systems are adopting the new alphabet, so the next generation may not use them.
 But to the folks my books are of interest to—Chicano/Latino families who are of the age to have children—it is still very much part of their alphabet."

 Thank you for sharing this perspective on the Spanish alphabet Innosanto.
 We can’t wait to see your new book!

 Check out Innosanto’s Books at A is for Activist.

 Image: Spanish411.net cc.

 This article was posted on Friday, February 5th, 2016 at 7:16 pm and is filed under Alphabet, Countries & Cultures, Languages, Mexico, Spain, Spanish, Words & Phrases.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply

 I teach Spanish and have found many misunderstandings about the Spanish alphabet.
 The Academia Real did not give up the letters ch, ll ,ñ or rr.
 They are just combined Them with other letters in dictionaries for ease.
 I still teach them as letters of the alphabet.